brittanyharrison/engi89_python_collection-/README.md

 # Python Collections

 ## What are collections?
-### Collections in Python are containers that are used to store collections of data, for example, list, dict, set, tuple etc.
+#### Collections in Python are containers that are used to store collections of data, for example:
+- lists
+- Tuples
+- Dict
+- Sets

+## Lists
+##
+-